-P2: When a platform has very low resource availability the local host has a risk to crash due to overloading, the platform can propose a local agent to migrate to a platform on a healthier host (Figure 6.).
+P2: When a platform has very low resource availability the local host has a risk to crash due to overloading, the platform can propose a local agent to migrate to a platform on a healthier host.
 If the agent's energy level is low, it accepts the platform's proposal.
 The platform gives the agent the energy units of agent migration cost, and the agent migrates.
 As a result, the platform increases its health level.
 The local agent can migrate to a platform on healthier host.
-As a result, the agent and platform can reduce the risk to be wiped out due to the local host crash.
+As a result, the agent and platform on healthier host.
+As a result, the local host crash.

-P3: When a platform is dying due to energy starvation, the platform can propose the local agents to shoulder platform replication cost so that the platform can replicate itself on a host closer to a user (Figure 7).
+P3: When a platform is dying due to energy starvation, the platform can propose the local agents to shoulder platform replication cost so that the platform can replicate itself on a host closer to a user.
 If the platform dies, the agents die off on the platform too.
 Thus, the agents accept the platform's proposal, and some of them migrate to a replicated (child) platform.
 As a result, the migrating agents gain more energy from a user (i.e., survive longer) and improve response time.
 The child platform can gain more energy from the agents and survive longer.